rustformers/llm/README.md

 3. Build (`cargo build --release`)
 4. Run with `cargo run --release -- <ARGS>`

+Some additional things to try:

+- Use `--help` to see a list of available commands.
+- Prompt files can be precomputed to speed up processing using the `--cache-prompt` and `--restore-prompt` flags.

 [^1]: The only legal source to get the weights at the time of writing is [this repository](https://github.com/facebookresearch/llama/blob/main/README.md#llama).
 The choice of words also may or may not hint at the existence of other kinds of sources.

-**NOTE**: Make sure to build and run in release mode.
-Debug builds are currently broken.
+**NOTE**: For best results, make sure to build and run in release mode.
+Debug builds are going to be very slow.

 For example, you try the following prompt: